keras-team/governance/rfcs/20190729-keras-preprocessing.md

             otherwise we multiply the data by the value provided (after applying all other transformations).
         preprocessing_function: function that will be applied on each input.
+            The function will run before the image is resized and augmented.
+            The function should take one argument:
+            one image (Numpy tensor with rank 3), and should output a Numpy tensor with the same shape.
+        postprocessing_function: function that will be applied on each input.
             The function will run after the image is resized and augmented.
             The function should take one argument:
             one image (Numpy tensor with rank 3),